-18 Administrative amendments to this Charter and the adoption of Regulations
+14 Administrative amendments to this Charter and the adoption of Regulations

-18.1 The Court may resolve that any provision of the trusts of the Corporation relating to any powers exercisable by the Court in the administration of the Corporation, or regulating the procedure to be followed in any respect in connection with the administration of the Corporation, should be modified in such manner as is specified in these Articles 18.1 to 18.4.
+14.1 The Court may resolve that any provision of the trusts of the Corporation relating to any powers exercisable by the Court in the administration of the Corporation, or regulating the procedure to be followed in any respect in connection with the administration of the Corporation, should be modified in such manner as is specified in the resolution.

-18.2 Any resolution of the Court under these Articles 18.1 to 18.4 must be approved by a further resolution which is passed at an Assembly of the Corporation either –

-18.2.1 by a majority of not less than two thirds of the Governors entitled to attend and vote at the meeting who vote on the resolution, or
+14.2 Any resolution of the Court under Article 14.1 must be approved by a majority of not less than two thirds of the Assistants present at the meeting.

-18.2.2 by a decision taken without a vote and without any expression of dissent in response to the question put to the meeting.

-18.3 Where the required resolution has been passed the powers and procedures of the Corporation are to be taken to have been modified in accordance with the terms of the resolution and effective from the date of the further resolution passed at the Assembly in accordance with Article 18.2.1 or 18.2.2.
+14.3 Where the required resolution has been passed the powers and procedures of the Corporation are to be taken to have been modified in accordance with the terms of the resolution and effective from the date of the resolution passed by the Court in accordance with Article 14.1.

-18.4 The Court must promptly send to the Privy Council and the Charity Commission a copy of the amendment made under these Articles 18.1 to 18.4 and keep a copy of any such amendment with the Charter.
+14.4 The Court must promptly send to the Privy Council and the Charity Commission a copy of the amendment made under Article 14.1 and keep a copy of any such amendment with the Charter.

-18.5 Any matter prescribed or regulated in the Charter may be further prescribed or regulated by Regulations; provided that any such further prescription or regulation shall not be repugnant to the provisions of this Our Charter.
+14.5 Any matter prescribed or regulated in the Charter may be further prescribed or regulated by Regulations; provided that any such further prescription or regulation shall not be repugnant to the provisions of this Our Charter.
 Regulations shall be made, and may be amended or repealed, by a resolution of the Court.